common name: a flesh fly

 This species was originally found in temperate climates (Chen 1990) such as the Paleartic ecozone (Iberian peninsula, Arabian peninsula, Japan) (Velasquez et al.), but is now established in the Neartic ecozone, which includes most of North America and Greenland.
 Reports have also documented S. crassipalpis in the Neotropic ecozone (southern Florida, Central and South America, and the Caribbean).
 Due to its vast geographical distribution, this species has been described as "nearly cosmopolitan" (Cole 1969).
 Although the probability of laboratory lines of this species escaping and proliferating in the wild is minimal, fresh wild strains can be collected and incorporated into laboratory colonies due to its cosmopolitian distribution.

-Adult: The adult ranges from in size from 9 to 13 mm.
+Adult: The adult ranges in size from 9 to 13 mm.
 This fly is typically a light grayish color with three black stripes on the thorax (Watson and Dallwitz 2003).
 Unlike females, males are more hairy, with robust front legs, that assist in their attempts to copulate.
 Like many flesh fly species, their "tail" or abdominal end is red for both males and females.
 The front femora are slightly larger than those on the remaining legs and often have a light gray coloration.
 Adults also have a distinctive black strip with golden or yellowish margins between their eyes.

 Pupa: The pupa ranges in size from 5 to 10 mm, and color tends to be relative to the age of the pupa.
 In general the darker the color the more advanced the fly is in pupal development.